 Building your emergency kit

 The Federal Emergency Management Agency provides great resources that can help you plan your kit.
-Read their recommendations for building a kit, check out games kids can play to help them learn about disasters and review resources for parents to help their children cope during and after a disaster.
-See their emergency supplies list for more tips.
+Read their recommendations for building a kit and check out games kids can play to help them learn about disasters.

 Additionally, the American Red Cross has an initiative called the Pillowcase Project that you can have come to your school or community center.
 The project teaches kids to prepare items in a pillowcase to have at the ready for a disaster.
 The Red Cross also has a free gaming app, sponsored by Disney, for kids to learn about disaster preparedness, called Monster Guard.